ajharvie/polarimeter/README.md

 "Supporting Files" contains code for recording optical signals and simulating polarimeter behaviour, as well as data files for the plots presented in the paper.

 *A.J.
 Harvie, T.W.
 Phillips and J.C. deMello*

+**A new version is in development - you can find the design files here: https://github.com/OpenPolarimeter/OPol with a publication and build guide forthcoming**